Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 If we stick with the literal definition of “safe,” then the only accurate answer to “Is Mexico Safe?” is “No.” And neither is anywhere else.

 Every situation we encounter in our daily lives carries a certain level of risk.
-A car could hit you, an airplane could land on your house, or you could choke on your own saliva.
+A car could hit you, an airplane could land on your house, or you could choke on your saliva.

 You just have to accept that a certain level of risk comes with living your life and do your best to minimize it when possible.